CapacitorSet/box-js/README.md

     --fake-sample-name         Fake file name to use for the sample being analyzed.
 Can be a full path or just the file name to use.
 If you have '\' in the path escape them as '\\' in this
                                command line argument value (ex. --fake-sample-name=C:\\foo\\bar.js).
+    --fake-language            Specify the language code to return for Win32_OperatingSystem.OSLanguage.
+                               Supported values are 'spanish', 'english', and 'portuguese'.
+    --fake-domain              Specify the user domain to return for WScript.Network.UserDomain.
     --fake-download            Fake that HTTP requests work and have them return a fake payload
     --no-kill                  Do not kill the application when runtime errors occur
     --no-echo                  When the script prints data, do not print it to the console